nodejs/nodejs.dev/src/documentation/0013-node-output-to-cli/index.md

 ---
-title: Output to the command line using Node
+title: Output to the command line using Node.js
-description: 'How to print to the command line console using Node, from the basic console.log to more complex scenarios'
+description: 'How to print to the command line console using Node.js, from the basic console.log to more complex scenarios'
 author: flaviocopes
 ---